jdoleary/Spellmasons/docs/QAProtocol.md

 - text tutorial for deathmason and goru
 - Test: Version mismatch jprompt in p2p - 85ece8e50b6834ad01f5e56aedf3410e71319ee7
 - Test that syncPlayers will remove extra players locally if the host is sending a smaller players list.
 Also test with a larger players list
+- Verify that peer send isn't sending message to self

 --- Archived
 - Uncomment: commits: `gate: Temporarily disable Cardmason until update`